How to Type in Chinese: Step-by-Step Instructions for Installing and Using a Chinese Keyboard

-Do I Really Need to Know How to Type in Chinese?
+Why You Need to Learn How to Type in Chinese

 - Knowing how to type makes it much easier to connect with Chinese speakers.
 Depending on where you’re located, it might be difficult or impossible to meet native Mandarin speakers locally.
 If that’s the case, learning how to type in Chinese will help you connect with people over the internet and social media instead.